thescientist13/HP_Stuff/src/content/docs/Harrypedia/magic/Contracts.md

 How frequently were they used?
 In what situations?
 Was it common to make every contract magically enforced?
 Or only "special" contracts?  *Are* marriages regularly magically binding?
 If so, how frequently are other contractual terms (for example a dowry) included?

+## Fan Use

+Magical contracts are a reasonably popular theme in fan fiction.
+They are frequently used to set up unrealistic pairings, many of them between [Hermione] and some unpleasant adult; I do not read those.
+Based on the number of results, many authors are *really* disturbed.
+My own reaction is that it simply *cannot* be actually all that easy to trap someone into a magical marriage contract, or, to more accurately name what at least some of these authors intend, a magical slavery contract.
+Not that such contracts *cannot* exist, it simply cannot be *easy* to end up bound to one by some unrelated third party.
+The history of [Ministers of Magic] is replete with examples of Ministers with strong biases against non-magical families, and those from such backgrounds.
+If such things were easy to achieve, it would be so common as to have forced either outraged families to outright rebel, or the development of a now equally common magical counter.
+So either those who might use such tactics, or essentially anyone with magic, would have been eradicated in either vengeance or self-defense, or [Hermione]'s go-to solution of looking in the library would turn up the well known counter tactic.

+Of the ones that are *not* focused on marriage contracts, most focus solely on the Goblet itself, but there are a few in which the author has decided to poke at the fact that it seems to be ridiculously easy to get someone into trouble with a magical contract.
+Some of these are amusing.

+Perhaps the oddest aspect of these stories is a single inconsistency.
+One of the more frequent plot lines is that there is a marriage law passed, and for whatever reason it is actually possible to compel people to obey it and contract marriages under this law.
+Occasionally you see a work in which so long as you *do* get married within some relatively short timeframe of turning some particular age, you may chose to whom you get married.
+This age will typically be chosen to include [Harry] and exclude [Ginny].
+Then in a fit of incredible illogic the author will ignore the fact that [Ginny] is only one year younger, *will* be affected by the law in the next year, and that whatever conditions existed to trigger the law will certainly persist into the next year.
+Despite this, [Ginny] and her family will insist that she is too young to get married, and that [Harry] must look elsewhere for his bride.[^240315-1]

+In a world where magical contracts can in fact be binding, I can see how laws *might* have their basis in an ancient contract, and thus be magically self-enforcing.
+It is thus *possible* that a marriage law might actually have devastating consequences if not generally obeyed.
+Such a law would necessarily be an old one that for whatever reason gets triggered rather that being constantly in effect.
+However, once it *has* been triggered, the idea that [Ginny] would irrationally ignore it while her friends and family are affected and groundlessly hope not to be affected in the next year is a step too far.
+Firstly because in a world where magical contracts exist, getting stuck into an wanted marriage would be on the short list of nightmares for girls.[^240315-2]  Secondly because [Ginny] cares deeply for her family, and would be too involved in the impact to them not to see it coming for her.
+Thirdly because the research that [Hermione] would inevitably do in such a situation would *certainly* uncover that there was no escape for not just [Harry] and [Hermione], but also for [Ginny].

+[Ginny]: <../../people/weasley/ginevra_molly/>

+[Hermione]: <../../people/granger/hermione_jean/>

 [Harry]: <../../people/potter/harry_james/>

 [Umbridge]: <../../people/umbridge/delores_jane/>